aerogear/test-suite/backend-admin/README.md

 ## Target OpenShift

 Tests need to target OpenShift instance with RHMI.
-For this use:
+Login with `oc` as a cluster-admin user:

 ```
 oc login ...